-What designers should know about maintaining minimum annular ring requirements.
-This post will share, from a fabricator’s perspective, best practices to achieve first revision success in regards to IPC-6012 requirements and IPC-2221 design guidelines.
+This post will share, from a fabricator’s perspective, best practices to achieve first revision success in regard to IPC-6012 requirements and IPC-2221 design guidelines.

-Background: This post is to help PCB designers to understand how the actual drill diameter differs from the fabrication drawing specified finished hole size, and the impact on required annular to fabricate a compliant printed board.
-This post will also share best practices for documenting vias and component plated holes that clearly indicates finished requirements while allowing the printed fabricator the highest latitude to achieve compliance with the highest possible yield.
+Background: This post is to help PCB designers understand how the actual drill diameter differs from the fabrication drawing specified finished hole size, and the impact on the required annular ring to fabricate a compliant printed board.
+Additionally, this post will share best practices for documenting vias and component-plated holes that clearly indicate finished requirements while allowing the printed fabricator the highest latitude to achieve compliance with the highest possible yield.

-First the basics, “what is annular ring”?
-Annular ring is defined differently between outer layers and inner layers.
-For outer layers the minimum annular ring is the minimum distance from the inside side of a finished plated hole to the shortest distance on the outer layer land.
+First the basics, “what is an annular ring”?
+An annular ring is defined differently between the outer layers and inner layers.
+For outer layers, the minimum annular ring is the minimum distance from the inside side of a finished plated hole to the shortest distance on the outer layer land.

 Inner layer annular ring is based on the drill diameter and the shortest distance to the edge of the drilled land.
-Finished holes size is not considered.
+Finished hole size is not considered.

 Class 2 allows for 90 degree breakout as long as there is a teardrop/filleting/keyholing at the land conductor junction.
 Here is an illustration to help explain what is allowed and what is required.

-With increased densities many class 3 designs can’t achieve a minimum .000975” minimum annular but can’t accept 90 degree breakouts for high reliability.
+With increased densities, many class 3 designs cannot achieve a minimum .000975” minimum annular, but also cannot accept 90-degree breakouts for high reliability.
 A useful comprise is the allowance of tangency as long as teardrops are added to the land/conductor interface.

 Several of my customers affectionately call Tangency “Class 3 light”.
-At this time this condition is not classified for mechanical plated holes in IPC6012 or IPC-A-600.
-If you choose this option in your design you will need to make a specific note for this allowance.
+At this time the condition is not classified for mechanical plated holes in IPC-6012 or IPC-A-600.
+If you choose this option in your design, you will need to make a specific note for this allowance.
 This condition is known as an AABUS condition (As Agreed Between User Supplier).

 The second part of this post is to help designers determine how much annular ring is required.
 This value will depend on the complexity of the design.
-I would recommend that designers review IPC-2221 section 9.1.1 and all of 9.1.2 and table 9-1.
+To supplement this section, I would recommend that designers review IPC-2221 section 9.1.1, all of 9.1.2, and table 9-1.

 To start off, registration of a drill and the lands on all the layers are not a perfect process.
 Here is a simple breakdown of processing tolerances and why they exist.

-- Material, epoxy woven material that we purchase varies in a lot and from one purchased lot to the next.
+- Material, epoxy woven material that we purchase varies both within the lot, and from one lot purchased to the next.
 This variation is typically about +/-.0002” per inch.
-If you take this value across the working area of a production panel.
-You will find a variation range at .0025” on each side of a production panel.
+If you take this value across the working area of a production panel, you will find a variation range at .0025” on each side of a production panel.